ScQ-Cloud/pyquafu/README.md

 ## Introduction

-**PyQuafu** is designed for users to construct, compile, and execute quantum circuits on quantum devices on [Quafu](http://quafu.baqis.ac.cn/) with Python.
+**PyQuafu** is designed for users to construct, compile, and execute quantum circuits on quantum devices on [Quafu](http://quafu.baqis.ac.cn/) using Python.
 With PyQuafu, you can interact with various real quantum backends provided by the experimental group from [Quafu](http://quafu.baqis.ac.cn/).

 ## Installation